Rent and service charges are calculated according to the type of property that you live in and also the type of services that we provide.

 Rents differ for each property because they are based on various factors including, property valuation, size of property, location, average local earnings and the type of tenancy agreement you have.

-2019-20 is the final year of the government's 4 year rent reduction policy which affected all housing associations.
-From April 2020 the government has announced that rents will increase in line with the Consumer Price Index (CPI) plus 1%.
+2019-2020 was the final years of the government’s 4-year rent reduction policy that affected all housing associations.
+This April rents will increase in line with the Consumer Price Index (CPI) plus 1%.

 Rent for shared ownership properties is calculated using a formula specified in your lease.
 Increases are generally based on a combination of the Retail Price Index plus a percentage specified in your lease.
 Your lease will include all relevant details.